MIC Seminar in Educational Policy Studies

-The primary objective of this 1-credit course is to think relationally about schools and the process of schooling in the United States.
-To think relationally about schools and schooling means that we will be concerned with how educational practices shape and are shaped by practices in the economic, political, and cultural realms of society.
-Thus, a recurring question we will ask is, “How might our knowledge of the relationship between school and society shape the ways we organize practices in schools and make decisions in the realm of education policy?”
+The primary objectives of this 1-credit course are to (1.) think relationally about schools and the process of schooling in the United States, and (2.) to develop the ability to engage in productive debates about education.
+To think relationally about schools and schooling means that we will be concerned with how educational practices shape and are shaped by the economic, political, and cultural contexts of society.
+Thus, a recurring question we will ask is, “How might our knowledge of the relationship between school and society influence the ways we organize practices in schools and make decisions in the realm of education policy?”

 With this broad focus in mind the course will center on the following themes: